kevintpeng/Learn-Something-Every-Day/Production-Engineering/Chef.md

   - upstream cookbooks can be managed with [librarian](https://github.com/applicationsonline/librarian-chef)
   - `Cheffile` contains all upstream cookbooks to be vendored
 - `data_bags/`, stores json data, keys, iv, ciphers

-### Components
-![component infographic](https://docs.chef.io/_images/chef_overview.svg)
+- `roles/`, stores files that define the roles that are available to the chef server
+  - defines a pattern or process that exists across nodes

-#### Nodes and Chef Clients
+### Nodes and Chef Clients
 - A node is any machine --physical or virtual --that is under management by Chef
 - chef-client is installed on every node
-  - chef-client performs configuration tasks specified by run-list
+  - chef-client performs configuration tasks specified by run-list, to bring the node to an expected state
   - chef-client will pull configuration data from Chef server while running
+- types of nodes include physical servers, cloud-based nodes, virtual machines, containers (virtualization, allowing a single OS to host many working configurations)
+- Ohai is a tool that detects attributes on a node (platform details, network usage, memory, CPU, kernel, host names...)

+#### chef-client Run
+A series of steps taken by the chef-client when it is configuring a node.

+### Components
+![component infographic](https://docs.chef.io/_images/chef_overview.svg)

 #### Chef Server
 - Server acts as a hub of information